BreenSammy/transport-temperature-model/README.md

 ```
 ttm --transport path_to_directory
 ```
-The default configuration uses parallelisation with two local CPU cores.
+The default configuration uses parallelisation with four local CPU cores.
 If desired, a custom core count can be set with the command
 ```
 ttm --cpucores core_count
 ```